health coach, meditation/yoga teacher since 1999

-Breath-based practices have supported us for thousands of years through all the uncertainties and joys, accomplishments and losses, of this life.
+Breath-based practices have supported us for thousands of years through all the "thousand joys and sorrows", of this life.

-To maintain well being, my clients practice at home, using personal guidance.
-Some just want a clearer mind and lighter heart, others are navigating recovery from illness, or suffering from life trauma.
+To maintain well-being, my clients practice at home, using personal guidance.
+Some just want a clearer mind and lighter heart, to discover and rediscover self-compassion.
+Others are navigating recovery from illness, or suffering from life trauma.

-I coach and teach in small groups, in coordination with psychotherapists, and also on my own, online and live ... through the auspices of Tibet House and Nalanda Institute.
+I coach and teach in small groups, in coordination with psychotherapists, and one-to-one, online and live ... through the auspices of Tibet House and Nalanda Institute.

 Healing breathing techniques, and sound practices for post-illness or trauma recovery